Last updated: June 30, 2021

-In-hospital cardiac arrest is usual and related to a high death rate.
-Despite this fact, in-hospital cardiac arrests have not been noticed as compared to other fatal cardiovascular conditions, such as myocardial infarction, stroke, and out-of-hospital cardiac arrest.
+In-hospital cardiac (IHCA) arrest continues to be significant in numbers and is linked to a high death rate.
+Attention has been focused on cardiovascular conditions with high death rates such as myocardial infarctions, stroke, and out of hospital cardiac arrests.
 Over 290,000 adults suffer in-hospital cardiac arrest every year in the United States.
 Cohort data from the United States shows that the average age of victims suffering in-hospital cardiac arrest is 66 years, 58% are male, and the current pattern is most often (81%) non-shockable (ie, asystole or pulseless electrical activity).
-The most common cause of IHCA is cardiac (50%-60%) followed by respiratory insufficiency (15%-40%).
+The most common cause of IHCA is cardiac (50%–60%) followed by respiratory insufficiency (15%–40%).
 Attempts to stop in-hospital cardiac arrest need not only a mechanism for recognizing the worsening condition of patients but also a suitable interventional response (eg, rapid response teams).
 1

 In-hospital cardiac arrest still represents a major clinical issue with survival to discharge ranging within 0–42% (most common range = 15–20 %).
 The survival rate may exceed 30% after a person witnessing pulseless VF or VT responds to one or two direct countershock(s).
 However, survival after in-hospital asystole, pulseless electrical activity, or refractory VF/VT (defined as not responsive to two countershock) may be considerably lower (< 5–10%).